matipan/blog/content/posts/fast-json-parsing-for-open-rtb.md

 #### Using jsonparser

 There are many ways to parse a JSON using the `jsonparser` library.
-Here, I went with an approach that has a lot of code but most of it is boiler plate, which means that adding new fields is relatively straight forward and does not require a lot of moving pieces to be modified.
-We start by defining all the fields that we OpenRTB request will have and storing the mapping of field id to the path were the field can be found:
+I went with an approach that has a lot of code but most of it is boiler plate, which means that adding new fields is relatively straight forward and does not require a lot of modifications.
+We start by defining all the fields that the OpenRTB request will have and mapping their IDs to the path were it can be found:

 ```go
 type fieldIdx iota